 And what walks they are!
 The parks, the canals, the cemeteries, the boulevards, the passages, the riverbanks . . . and that’s not to mention museums and other buildings worthy of a visit.
 Paris is, as someone said, “inexhaustible.”

-WICE works to give its members every opportunity to take advantage of Paris’s great walking and touring opportunities with our Wednesday Walk program.
-We try to fill the calendar each trimester with curated and non-curated walks, and museum tours, on as many Wednesdays as possible.
+WICE works to give its members every opportunity to take advantage of Paris’s great walking and touring opportunities with our Wednesday and Saturday Walk program.
+We try to fill the calendar each trimester with curated and non-curated walks, and museum tours, on as many Wednesdays and Saturdays as possible.
 And we also arrange interesting talks from subject matter experts on items of interest in and about Paris.
 For example, this trimester we offer "indoor" lectures in addition to the walks to locations related to the American Revolution in Paris.
-This is the first time we've offered talks on this subject.
 Check it out: there are 3 walks and 4 lectures.
 Choose the walks or the talks or both.

-Some are free to WICE members, and some cost a small consideration to pay for the walk leaders’ time.
+Some walks and talks are free to WICE members, and some cost a small consideration to pay for the walk leaders’ time.
 But all are fun, informative, and interesting.
 And most end with some time at a local café to get to know your fellow walkers a little better.

 So, check out this trimester’s offerings below, grab your walking shoes, and join us for a few hours of exploring some of Paris’s many, many wonderful things to see.

-You can be kept abreast of new walks and tours by subscribing to our newsletter, WICE Direct, following our FaceBook page, or by simply keeping an eye on this page.
+You can be kept abreast of new walks, talks, and tours by subscribing to our newsletter, WICE Direct, following our FaceBook page, or by simply keeping an eye on this page.

 And if you have any questions, please send them to walks@wice-paris.org.